duosecurity/duo_universal_csharp/README.md

 * `DuoUniversal.Example` - An example web application with Duo integrated

 # Usage
-This library requires (TODO determine minimum .NET versions)
+This library requires .NET Core 3.1 or higher, or .NET Framework 4.6.1 or higher

 Using the .NET CLI:
 Run `dotnet build` to generate the assembly.